nageswar517/git/Git.md

 # Chapter - 1 <br> Introduction to Git
 ## Introduction <br>
   Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers.
 It is used to create repositories(commonly known as repos) on the local computer(or workstation).
-Git uses Linux based Bash shell.
+Git uses Linux based Bash shell. <br>

+To learn git you must have a basic knowledge on how to run a computer and basic DOS and Bash commands.